IELTS | Researchers - Band descriptors, reporting and interpretation

-All IELTS marking takes place at the test centre by
+All IELTS marking takes place at the test centre by trained markers and examiners

 Markers are trained to understand the IELTS marking policy and